 Students in the Teacher Education Transfer Program are required to submit scores from Praxis I: Academic Skills Assessments to the Social Sciences Division prior to the completion of the 45th credit hour.
 The exam assesses basic reading, writing, and mathematics skills.
 Scores from Praxis I are used for admission to four-year Teacher Education programs and are required for Teacher Certification in Maryland and most other states.
-Students may take Praxis I in two different formats: Preprofessional Skills Test (PPST-paper and pencil format) or Computer-Based Test (CBT-on a computer).
-Maryland passing scores for the PPST are currently 177 in Math, 177 in Reading, and 173 in Writing.
-Maryland passing scores for the CBT are 322 in Math, 325 in Reading, and 319 in Writing.
+Maryland passing scores for Praxis I are currently 177 in Math, 177 in Reading, and 173 in Writing, or a total composite score of 527.